Commercial Property Insurance for Fine Arts

 When purchasing fine arts coverage, make sure that the values you submit to your insurer are accurate.
 If you aren't certain about the value of an item, have the property evaluated by a reputable appraiser.
 Your policy should include a list of each insured item and its agreed value.
-If an item is destroyed or stolen, your insurer will not pay more than its agreed value less the deductible.
+If an item is destroyed or stolen, your insurer will not pay more than its agreed value minus the applicable deductible.

-- War, nuclear hazard, government action (such as the seizure);
+- War, nuclear hazard, government action (such as the seizure)

-- dishonesty committed by you, a company principal or your employees;
+- Dishonesty committed by you, a company principal or your employees

-- wear and tear;
+- Wear and tear

-- earthquake and flood;
+- Flood and earthquake

 Extended Coverage Endorsements

 Some insurers offer fine arts insurance as part of an "extended coverage" endorsement.
 An example of such an endorsement is the "Select Extension" offered by Markel.
 When provided in this manner, fine arts coverage can be quite economical.
 However, the limit is usually low, such as $10,000 or $25,000.